 With your organic traffic, I recommend offering options for your visitors to self-select so you can then direct them to unique pages that match the audience.
 For example, you could add buttons on your website that say, “Click here for women’s XYZ” and “Click here for men’s XYZ” so you can tailor the next page for each gender.

 3. Are You Confusing Your Prospects?

 Finally, if you know you’re talking to your ideal prospects and you’re presenting the right message, then it’s possible you’re overly complicating the sale.
 This is especially true with digital marketing where your prospects can click away in a split second if they ever get confused.

 When you’re selling face-to-face, it’s easier to pick up on clues (like glossed-over eyes) and then switch course to get the sale back on track.
 But with your website, your clues are not as obvious.
 In fact, they are buried in Google Analytics.

 One clue is to review the top Exit Pages on your website by going to Behavior > Site Content > Exit Pages.
 Those are the pages where your visitors are exiting your website.

 Why are they exiting?
-Again, if you know the visitors are qualified prospects and you’re presenting the right message, then chances are good those visitors are exiting because they are confused.
+Again, if you know the visitors are qualified prospects and you’re presenting the right message, then chances are good those visitors are exiting your website because they are confused.
 Take a close look at those pages and wherever possible, simplify the layout and copy.

 Remember, your website’s role in your business is to generate leads and sales.
 If you’re not happy with your website’s results to-date, then it’s time for a performance review using the 3 questions above.
-When you fix these issues, then all of your other digital marketing results will in turn improve as well.
+When you fix these issues, then all of your other digital marketing results will, in turn, improve as well.